niieani/condu/README.md

 Scaffolding seems great at first, but isn't good enough, because it's not maintainable.
 The ecosystem moves too fast, and there are no configuration management tools in the JavaScript ecosystem.

+---

+Another problem is that often when you want to install a new tool, you have to update configuration files of all the tools you're using.
+You need to know how to make the tools work together, and you need to know how to configure them.
+This is challenging, because the tools are often not designed to work together, and they have different configuration formats.
+It's unlikely you are an expert in all of them, and might be missing out on the best practices.
+`condu` solves this by helping features contribute to other feature's context, or directly extend others' configuration files.

+---

 `condu` fixes [this](https://twitter.com/WarrenInTheBuff/status/1672839156647575552) long list of files in your root of repo:

 - tsconfig.json